niansong1996/niansong1996.github.io/_pages/about.md

 Research Interest
 ------
-I am generally interesting in natural language process and machine learning.
-My long-term research goal is to build a system that can <u>be programmed and instructed through natural language</u> and respond to satisfy our demands.
+I am generally interested in natural language processing and machine learning.
+My long-term research goal is to build a system that can <u>understand human's intention and parse it into machine-executable form</u>.
 Motivated by this goal, I am mainly interested in the following topics:
  * **Semantic Parsing \| Code Generation \| Program Synthesis**
- * **Question Answering \| Reading Comprehension**
+ * **Question Answering \| Reading Comprehension \| Logical Reasoning**
- * **Dialogue System \| Text Generation**
+ * **Neural-Symbolic Learning \| Reinforcement Learning**

 Publications
 ------